Your First Model

 Our Abstract Model

 We introduce modeling in Ixa by implementing a simple model for a food-borne illness where infection events follow a Poisson process.
-We assume that each susceptible person has a constant risk of becoming infected over time, independent of past infections.
-The Poisson process describes events (infections) occurring randomly in time but with a constant rate.
+We assume that each susceptible person has a constant risk of becoming infected over time, independent of other infections.

 High-level view of how Ixa functions